-Resurrection Eggs® □ Buy from ShopFamilyLife.com or your local Christian retailer □ Read the Resurrection Eggs booklet and practice presenting the story Plastic Eggs ☐ Have at least six plastic eggs per participant Egg Fillers ☐ Candy, stickers, trinkets (Account for any dietary restrictions by trading trinkets for items that a child cannot eat) Prizes □ One grand prize for egg #12 □ Candy bars or small prizes to exchange for the 11 other Resurrection Eggs □ Prizes for games or "egg-ceptional" egg hunters Easter Baskets or Bags ☐ Loan baskets to children who forget to bring their own, or provide festive gift bags as party favors Permanent Marke r ☐ To number the Resurrection Eggs Name Tags $\hfill\Box$ If young ones are tempted to peel them off, place the tags on their backs Sunscreen ☐ As needed Clean-up Supplies □ Wipes for chocolate-covered fingers □ Trash bags for candy wrappers □ Spray cleaner □ Stain removal spray □ Other: Chairs □ Other: Chairs Photos □ Other: □ Other: □ Other: □ Other: □ Not enough?
-Ask adult guests to bring their lawn chairs. □ Camera
+Resurrection Eggs® □ Buy from ShopFamilyLife.com or your local Christian retailer. □ Read the Resurrection Eggs booklet and practice presenting the story.
+Plastic Eggs \Box Have at least six plastic eggs per participant.
+Egg Fillers Candy, stickers, trinkets (Account for any dietary restrictions by trading trinkets for items that a child cannot eat.)
+Prizes One grand prize for egg #12 Candy bars or small prizes to exchange for the 11 other Resurrection Eggs Prizes for games or "egg-ceptional" egg hunters Easter Baskets or Bags □ Loan baskets to children who forget to bring their own, or provide festive gift bags as party favors.
+Permanent Ink Ma arker \Box To number the Resurrection Eggs Name Tags \Box If young ones are tempted to peel them off, place the tags on their backs.
+Sunscreen □ As needed Clean-up Supplies Wipes for chocolate-covered fingers Trash bags for candy wrappers Spray cleaner Stain removal spray Other: Chairs \Box Not enough?
+Ask adult guests to bring their lawn chairs.
+Photos □ Camera □ Film or digital media Adult Help Recruit another mom, dad, or older family member to help prepare or pitch in during the event.
+Drinks Soft-drink mix, lemonade, juice boxes, etc. Avoid dark-colored beverages that may stain clothing.
+Pitcher Ice and ice bucket, cooler, or plastic bowl Cups-small size for small hands Paper towels and/or sponges for spills

-SUPPLY CHECKLIST

-Snacks ☐ Prepackaged snack cakes or homemade goodies

-□ Napkins

-□ Plates

-□ Other:

-□ Other:

-Games List supplies needed for games. (pages 26-29)

-Astivities Ouefts At least one optivity object on a bild (news 2/ /0)

-Activities, Crafts ☐ At least one activity sheet per child (pages 34-48)

-☐ Crayons or markers

-☐ Table or a flat surface for each attendee

-Decorations $\hfill \square$ Helium-filled balloons for the mailbox and backyard

-☐ Streamers

-☐ Tablecloth and duct tape (Tape it down if it could be windy)

-☐ Centerpieces-Easter baskets, basket grass, extra eggs, chocolate

-bunnies, etc.

-Party Favors □ Chocolate bunnies or candy

-☐ Easter baskets

-□ Other:

-Foul-Weather Plan n □ Get a 10-day forecast for your hunt date; consider

-.
-Jul Wouther I tal your alternative plan if needed

-·

-☐ Alternate date, or

-☐ Sheltered location with alternate games planned (reserve shelter if

-required by park service)
+SUPPLY CHECKLIST Continued Snacks Prepackaged snack cakes or homemade goodies Napkins Plates Other: Games List supplies needed for games. (pages 26-29) Activities, Crafts At least one activity sheet per child (pages 34-48) Crayons or markers Table or a flat surface for each attendee Decorations Helium-filled balloons for the mailbox and backyard Streamers Tablecloth and duct tape (Tape it down if it could be windy.)
+Centerpieces-Easter baskets, basket grass, extra eggs, chocolate bunnies, etc. Party Favors Chocolate bunnies or candy Easter baskets Other: Foul-Weather Plan Get a 10-day forecast for your hunt date at www.weather.com; consider your alternative plan if needed.
+Alternate date, or Sheltered location with alternate games planned (reserve shelter if required by park service) Driving directions to alternate location